Ramblings on the freeness of affine hypersurfaces: On the freeness of affine hypersurfaces

+\item The polynomial $g$ is weighted homogeneous of type $(w_1,\ldots, w_n;N)$, where the weights $w_j$ are positive or negative integers, and the weighted degree $N$ is not zero.

+\end{enumerate} \end{cor} In the case (1) above, one has in fact $J_g=A_g=A(X)=R$, and such polynomials $g$ can be rather complicated, in particular far away from weighted homogeneous polynomials, see \cite{ACL}.
+Note that for the claim (2), the Euler derivation is

+For general affine hypersurfaces, the relation between $A$-freeness and $A_0$-freeness is not clear, as we see in Proposition \ref{propKS} and in Theorem \ref{thmA} below.

-The reader can easily check that $syz[1], syz[2]$ and $syz[3]$ can be expressed in terms of $\rho_1'$ and $\rho_2'$. \end{rk} In order to find a basis for the free $R$-module $AR(g)$, the following result might be useful.
-Note that its local analog is well known, see \cite{KS}.
+In order to find a basis for the free $R$-module $AR(g)$, the following result might be useful.
+Note that its local analog is well known, see \cite{KS}, as well as the projective analog, see \cite[Theorem 8.1]{DHA}.